 Although Billy Lister has not been looking toward the Olympics since he was a child, his focus on Rio and the Olympic games of the future are what pushes him through cycling today.
 The MC1 classified cyclist participated in three races in the Rio 2016 Paralympics, the men’s C1 3000m individual pursuit, the men’s C1-2-3 1000m time trial, and the men’s time trial C1 road race and he won 6th, 23rd, and 5th respectively.
 Behind every success story, however, is hard work.

 His life has definitely not been without struggles.
 Lister was diagnosed with an Arteriovenous Malformation (AVM) in his brain when he was 15 years old.
 An AVM is a tangle of abnormally formed arteries and veins which have a high chance of bleeding and thus is extremely dangerous to have in the brain.

 Eventually Lister’s commitment to cycling and the hundreds of hours he had spent training, both on and off the bike, paid off.
-He was chosen to be one of eighteen athletes would would be on the US cycling team for the Rio 2016 paralympics.
+He was chosen to be one of eighteen athletes would be on the US cycling team for the Rio 2016 Paralympics.

 Lister praises others more than himself for this achievement, including his dog, Potter, who has stood with him through every training session and grueling workout, and the National Stroke Association who has helped him throughout his journey to become a Paralympic athlete.

 Lister is clearly a fighter.
 He fought through an AVM, the loss of his left side, the struggles of becoming an adaptive athlete, and even completed his third race in Rio after fracturing his elbow.
 No matter how many times he falls or experiences difficulty, Billy Lister has the passion, positivity, and talent to get back on the bike and ride.

 We were excited to have a conversation with Billy to hear about his experiences in Rio and what he took away from his time there.
 Please click below to listen!